Recent Advances on Neural Network Pruning at Initialization: Summary and Open Problems

 \subsection{Open Problems}

-\bb{Same problems as traditional pruning}.
-Given the overlap between PaI and TP, nearly all the open problems in TP will also apply to PaI, too, centering on the 4 classic topics in pruning: how to find better sparsity structure being hardware friendly and meanwhile optimization friendly, how to find better pruning criteria, how to allocate the sparsity more properly cross different layers, how to schedule the sparsification process more wisely, in the hopes of higher performance given the same sparsity budget.
+\bb{Same problems as pruning after training}.
+Given the overlap between PaI and PaT, nearly all the open problems in PaT will also apply to PaI, too, centering on the four classic topics in pruning: how to find better sparsity structure being hardware friendly and meanwhile optimization friendly, how to find better pruning criteria, how to allocate the sparsity more properly cross different layers, and how to schedule the sparsification process more wisely, in the hopes of higher performance given the same sparsity budget.
 We do not reiterate these topics here considering they have been well treated in existing pruning surveys (\eg,~\cite{hoefler2021sparsity}).

 \bb{Under-performance of PaI}.
-The idea of PaI is intriguing, however, in terms of practical performance, PaI methods still \emph{underperform} TP methods by an obvious margin. \textit{E.g.}, according to the experiments in~\cite{wang2020picking}, with VGG19 and ResNet32 networks on CIFAR-10/100, both SNIP and GraSP are \emph{consistently} outperformed across different sparsity levels by two traditional pruning methods (OBD~\cite{OBD} and MLPrune~\cite{zeng2019mlprune}), which are not even close to the state-of-the-art. \cite{frankle2021pruning} also report similar observation.
+The idea of PaI is intriguing, however, in terms of practical performance, PaI methods still \emph{underperform} PaT methods by an obvious margin. \textit{E.g.}, according to the experiments in~\cite{wang2020picking}, with VGG19 and ResNet32 networks on CIFAR-10/100, both SNIP and GraSP are \emph{consistently} outperformed across different sparsity levels by two traditional pruning methods (OBD~\cite{OBD} and MLPrune~\cite{zeng2019mlprune}), which are not even close to the state-of-the-art. \cite{frankle2021pruning} also report similar observation.
 In this sense, there is still a long road ahead before we can really ``save resources at training time''~\cite{wang2020picking}.

 \bb{Under-development of sparse libraries}.
 Despite the promising potential of sparse training, the practical acceleration benefit to date has not been satisfactory. \textit{E.g.}, SNFS~\cite{dettmers2019sparse} claims ``up to 5.61x faster training'', yet in practice, due to under-development of sparse matrix multiplication libraries, this benefit cannot be materialized at present.
 To our best knowledge, \textit{few} works have reported \textit{wall-time speedup} in sparse training.
 Development of sparse training libraries thus can be a worthy future cause.
 In this regard, notably, dynamic-mask methods pose even more severe issues than static-mask methods as the constantly changing masks will make it harder for the hardware to gain acceleration.
 If the training is not really getting faster, this may fundamentally undermine the motivation of sparse training, which actually is the main force of PaI now.